 - Terence Sharpe

-As a valid economy measure, a combined Australian, New Zealand and UK Ordnance Depot are later known as the ANZUK Ordnance Depot was organised to take over the responsibility’s of the UK 3BOD and 5 AOD.
+As a valid economic measure, a combined Australian, New Zealand and UK Ordnance Depot, later known as the ANZUK Ordnance Depot, was organised to take over the responsibility of UK 3BOD and 5 AOD.

-Ceasing to exist in Aug 1971 5AOD responsibility’s, personnel and stock were absorbed by the new ANZUK Ordnance Depot.
+Ceasing to exist in Aug 1971, 5AOD responsibility, personnel and stock were absorbed by the new ANZUK Ordnance Depot.